BiAksoy/weather-app/README.md

 # Weather App

-A simple weather application built with Flutter that provides weather information based on the user's location or a searched city.
+A simple weather application built with Flutter that provides weather information based on the user's current position or a searched location.

 ## Features

-- Display current weather information including temperature, sky condition, and city name.
+- Display current weather information including temperature, sky condition, and location name.
 - Hourly forecast for the next 24 hours.
 - Additional information such as humidity, wind speed, pressure, sunrise, and sunset times.